bil-racso/oscar-cbls/userguide/source/oscar-cbls.rst

  - it supports an API to create the three variable types supported by OScar.cbls, namely: Int,Set (of Int) and Sequences (of Int).
  - it also offers lots of methods to create every constraints or invariant of the problem you want to solve
  - it includes some linear selectors that you can use for defining our search procedure (see the ``selectMin`` method)
- - it proposes a set of standard neighborhoods
+ - it proposes a set of standard neighborhoods, illustrated here below
- - it also includes high-level methods to create complex search procedures by means of combinators.
+ - it also includes high-level methods to create complex search procedures by means of combinators, illustrated in further sections

 We show here below a more elaborate solver for the NQueen.
+Besides using a more elaborate search strategy, that swaps queens where one of the swapped queen is among the one that cause teh most violation of the posted constraints.
-Besides using a more elaborate search strategy, it also relies on a standard neighborhood for implementing the search procedure.
+It also relies on a standard neighborhood for implementing the search procedure.
 It uses a standard ``swap`` neighborhood with problem-specific parameters that specifies what queen must be swapped with what other queen.

 .. literalinclude:: ../../oscar-cbls/src/main/examples/oscar/examples/cbls/userguide/NQueenEasy.scala
    :language: scala
    :linenos:
+   :lines: 33-55

 Features of OscaR.cbls, for the impatient nerds (L3)
 ====================================================